EduardoZepeda/coffee-bytes-hugo/content/posts/go/go-strings-runes-y-bytes/index.en.md

   and bytes in the go programming language and their basic usage.
 keywords:
 - go
-title: 'Go: string runes and bytes explained'
+title: 'Golang runes strings and bytes explained'
 ---

-In this entry I will explain the basics of how strings, runes and bytes work in go, and even a little bit of utf-8.
+In this entry I will briefly explain the basics of how golang runes, strings and bytes work in go, and even a little bit of utf-8 just to spice things up.

 To explain the topic I will assume you know the basics of slices and data types in go, if you don't know about these topics visit my [array, slices in golang](/en/go/go-slices-and-arrays-basic-characteristics-and-most-common-uses/) entry.